cPacketNetworks/ccloud-images/README.md

 The `ccloud-azure-images` script will create the images in your Azure subscription using the URLs provided in `ccloud-urls.txt`.

-The following command creates a resource group called `cpacket` in the `westus2` region Pipe the script directly through the shell as in the following invocation:
+The following command creates a resource group called `cpacket` in the `westus2` region.
+Pipe the script directly through the shell as in the following invocation:

 ```bash
 curl -L https://raw.githubusercontent.com/cPacketNetworks/ccloud-images/main/ccloud-azure-images | bash -s -- -g cpacket -l westus2
 ```

-This creates a new resource group with a name such as `cpacket` in the `eastus2` region.
+This creates a new resource group with a name such as `cpacket` in the `westus2` region.

 ## Customizing the deployment